JayFrancoe/REMUXER/README.md

 You can disregard the public functions unless you want to write a different footer than the default one.

-create_com takes in the command name (which creates a {name}\_fn function prototype, and com\_{name} command_t struct), A short description for the help page, and finally the body for the command funtion.
+create_com takes in the command name (which creates a {name}\_fn function prototype, and com\_{name} command_t struct), A short description for the help page, and finally the body for the command function.
 You get two arguments.
 A pointer to the remux module, and a char * to the next arg.
 You can think of this like argv.

 ex code:
 ```c